History of the Jews in Switzerland: Prohibition of Kosher Slaughter

 The issue of kosher slaughter has remained politically relevant and Jewish communities have campaigned for a change in the law.
 In 2002, the Swiss government allowed Jews to import kosher meat, however members of Switzerland's Jewish community were not satisfied.
 Alfred Donath (president of the Jewish Federations) said that the law is "discriminatory and a violation of human rights and religious freedom".
 One of the opponents to the demands of the Jewish community, Erwin Kessler (president of the Vaud section of the Society for the protection of animals) said: "either become vegetarians or leave Switzerland".
-Some say the real motive at the time was to limit Jewish immigration to Switzerland from Eastern Europe.
+For this, and other comments comparing Jewish butchers to Nazis, Kessler was sentenced to jail for five months under Swiss laws against incitement of racial hatred in 2004.
+A study in the Jewish Political Studies Review (published by the Jerusalem Center for Public Affairs) comes to the conclusion that the real motive behind the ban at the time was to limit Jewish immigration to Switzerland from Eastern Europe.